 \subsection{Conditional Random Fields}

-CRFs were originally used for segmenting and labeling sequence data~\cite{lafferty2001conditional}.
-The method is based on assuming the label's probability distribution to be a Markov Random Field (MRF).
+CRFs were originally used for segmenting and labelling sequence data~\cite{lafferty2001conditional}.
+The method is based on assuming the label's probability distribution to be a Markov Random Field (MRF), e.g. affected by only its neighbors.
 Various approaches have been conducted to use CRFs in image segmentation.
-The major difference in these methods is the initial segmentation algorithm for the prior distribution (probability of a pixel belonging to a certain label) and how the graph is constructed. \citet{shotton2009textonboost} used texture/color/spatial information to create an initial map with 4 neighboring pixels for the graph structure. \citet{fulkerson2009class} created superpixels, a small group of pixels, and calculated the histogram of them to define the initial prior.
+The major difference in these methods are: a) the initial segmentation algorithm for the prior distribution (probability of a pixel belonging to a certain label) and b) how the graph is constructed. \citet{shotton2009textonboost} used texture/color/spatial information to create an initial map with 4 neighboring pixels for the graph structure. \citet{fulkerson2009class} created superpixels, a small group of pixels, and calculated the histogram of them to define the initial prior.
 Enhancing the CRF itself was also suggested using a hierarchical strategy~\cite{ladicky2009associative,kumar2005hierarchical}.

 \citet{krahenbuhl2011efficient} suggested an efficient way of calculating CRFs so that the model could use a fully connected graph instead of just neighboring pairs.
 Their method uses the position and intensity information of the pixels to create an energy function, which is minimized to reduce the difference between the same labels.
 The initial segmentation is done by following the feature extraction concept from \citet{shotton2009textonboost}.
-We will explain more on the theorem behind their model.
+We will explain more about the theorem behind their model.

-Let us consider $X = {X_1, X_2, ..., X_N}$ to be a vector of label assignments on each pixel $1$ to $N$, where the value of each element is within the possibilities of label.
+Let us consider $X = {X_1, X_2, ..., X_N}$ to be a vector of label assignments on each pixel $1$ to $N$, where the value of each element is within the possibilities of the label.
 In our case, since brain extraction is a binary segmentation problem, it would be either 0 or 1.
-Since we are assuming a MRF, it can be approximated as a Gibbs distribution with neighboring interactions.
+Since we are assuming an MRF, it can be approximated as a Gibbs distribution with neighboring interactions.
 Thus, given image $I$, we can write a Gibbs distribution $P(X=x|I) = \frac{exp(-E(x|I))}{Z(I)}$. $Z(I)$ is the denominator dependent on only the image itself, so can be ignored.
 The model aims to find the maximum $x$ that has the highest probability, thus the lowest energy function. \citet{krahenbuhl2011efficient} defines the Gibbs energy as